Stride-Labs/mainnet/README.md

 Your node's nickname is how others can see it on the block explorer.
 For example, if you become a validator, you'll appear as your node's nickname.

+### I'm running into a permissions issue when building, what should I do?

+If you're running into a permission error of the flavor

+    mkdir: {{path}}: Permission Denied

+If so, you should run `chmod 777 {{path}}` to fix the permissions.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 We also welcome all discussion in #engineering or #questions in our [Discord](https://stride.zone/discord).